Public Health and Community Studies BA (Hons)

 Full-time

-If you choose to study full-time you can expect up to 20 hours of learning activities per week, made up of face-to-face teaching, individual and group tutorials, online classes and independent learning.
+If you choose to study full-time you can expect up to 20 hours of learning activities per week of face-to-face teaching, individual and group tutorials and independent learning.

 Part-time

-If you choose to study part-time you'll usually receive up to eleven hours per week of blended learning, including classes, tutorials and online learning.
+If you choose to study part-time you'll usually receive up to 11 hours per week of blended learning, including classes, tutorials and online learning.
 Outside of this, there will also be independent study and online support.
-Please note: part-time courses run subject to numbers.
+Please note that part-time courses run subject to numbers.

 Assessment